NinVoido/spotify-vpn/doc/man-sections/examples.rst

 *Note:*
     The client or server designation only has meaning for the TLS subsystem.
-It has no bearing on OpenVPN's peer-to-peer, UDP-based communication model.*
+It has no bearing on spotify's peer-to-peer, UDP-based communication model.*

 First, build a separate certificate/key pair for both bob and alice (see